aimclub/FEDOT/docs/source/examples/ts_forecasting.rst

 We have to create ``InputData`` object - it contains features, indexes, and target (for time series forecasting task) the target - time series itself. ``InputData.from_csv_time_series()`` may be used.
 Then we just split our time series into train and test part (test part has 10 last time series elements).
+You also can find another ways of data passing in  `this example <data>`.

 .. code-block:: python